The Baron of Grogzwig

 "Which, ma'am?" said the baron starting.

-The baroness pointed, from the window at which they stood, to the courtyard beneath, where the unconscious Lincoln greens were taking a copious stirrup-cup, preparatory to issuing forth, after a boar or two.
+The baroness pointed, from the window at which they stood, to the courtyard beneath, where the unconscious Lincoln greens were taking a

 "My hunting train, ma'am," said the baron.